Jump to Our Ministry

 The Bible translation is being written down, which is a feat in itself since the language lacks a standardized written form, and it’s also being recorded on audio and made into videos for YouTube and for our RomaniBiblija.com website.

-Beyond that, Dave has been involved in India.
+Beyond the daily translation work, Dave has been involved in India.
 Before 2020, he traveled a couple of times for multiple weeks at a time around India, ministering to believers as a guest of a local minister.
-Now, he preaches through Zoom on occasion.
 We have partnered with an evangelist there who has been working for years among an unreached group of low-caste tribal people.
 He wanted to provide them a school since their children don’t have much access to education.
 While we discussed homeschooling, illiterate parents and no electricity make it not very feasible.
 We helped him financially to get a school started.
-They now have around 100 students and minister to their families.
-In 2023, we also connected with an orphanage run by widows.
-They even do monthly prison ministry.
+They now have around 140 students and minister to their families and are regularly doing baptisms.
+In 2023, the Lord connected us to a widow who has taken about twenty children into her care over the years.
+Along with her church, she’s also involved in prison ministry and evangelism to tribal people.
 We are finding more people like them in India, who are truly being the hands and feet of Christ, and who were working anonymously without ministry title or support, just living by faith in the God who blessed them to be a blessing.
+Dave does Zoom calls with them to encourage them and pray with them.
+He also has a ministry of encouraging pastors in various countries.

-When you support our family, these are the types of things you are supporting, and not just putting food on our table and keeping the heat on.
-The Lord meets all our needs, and He uses you and others like you to do it, though He’s not past just miraculously providing. 😉
+The Lord meets all our needs, and in part He uses you and others like you to do it, though He’s not past just miraculously providing. 😉

 We pray for you all and truly appreciate you praying for us.
 We value your prayers!